Spotlight on Choosing a Course and University

 4. Download the follow-up links.

-As teachers and advisors, you play an important role in a student's decision making process on their next steps, so along with our workbook here's our top tips on how you can help.
+As teachers and advisors, you play an important role in a student's decision making process on their next steps.
+Here are our top tips on how you can help.

 Encourage your students to start their research early

-It's never too early to ask your students to start thinking about their next steps.
-Starting the research process earlier will enable student to take part in more super-curricular activities which will not only help them make an informed decision, but will also help them build a strong application.
+It's never too early for your students to start thinking about their next steps.
+Starting the research process earlier will enable students to take part in more super-curricular activities, which will not only help them make an informed decision, but will also help them build a strong application.

-We know that super-curricular activities are more limited now than in previous years.
-There are however many digital opportunities for your students to find out more about studying a particular subject at degree level, including MOOC's, virtual open days, TED talks, and online guest lectures.
+There are lots of opportunities for your students to find out more about studying a particular subject at degree level.
+Virtual options are available too, including online courses, virtual open days, TED talks, and online guest lectures.
 Check out our guide to super-curricular activity here.

 Encourage deeper exploration of subject